Tax relief on donations to certain sports bodies

 The relief is calculated by grossing up the donation at the rate tax was paid by the individual.
 The amount of the refund cannot be more than the amount of tax paid by the donor for the same year.

-Donations from self-assessed individuals and companies
+Donations from companies

 Receipts

-• the name and address of the individual or company making the donation
+• The name and address of the individual or company making the donation.

-• the amount of the donation
+• The amount of the donation.

-• the date the donation was made
+• The date the donation was made.

-• the name of the approved sports body that received the donation
+• The name of the approved sports body that received the donation

 Next: What is a relevant donation?